 Consider the following examples:

-- On Figure A, four .vrb files (represented as gray blocks) are inactive and can be offloaded.
+- Four .vrb files are inactive and can be offloaded:

-- On Figure B, six .vrb files and a .vbk file (represented as gray blocks) belong to an inactive chain and can be offloaded.
+- Six .vrb files and a .vbk file belong to an inactive chain and can be offloaded:

 The structure of the backup chains can be different.
 That depends on whether your backups were created using the per-VM method (for more information, see Per-VM Backup Files) or as a single storage, with all VMs placed into a single file.
 The type of the backup chain structure does not affect the offload process.

 For more information on how Veeam Backup & Replication creates and manages backup chains, see Backup Chain.